Speak to a Live Benefits Advisor

 - Can I enroll my adult child in my health plan?

-- How do I file a claim for my health or disability benefits?
+- How do I file a claim for my health benefits?

 - What do I do if my Multiple Employer Welfare Arrangement (MEWA) can no longer pay health benefits?